LoginRadius/engineering-portal/content/blog/hashing-user-passwords-using-bcryptjs/index.md

     module.exports = mongoose.model('user', UserSchema)
   ```

   Here we created a simple user model with email and password and exported it.
-I am not using any validations here as this is not a tutorial on mongoose.
+I am not using any validations here, as this is not a tutorial on the mongoose.
 You must use data validations in a real application.

-**Step 5** Create our routes for login and singup
+**Step 5** Create our routes for login and signup

   - Install the bcrypt module in our project: `npm i --save bcrypt`.
-  - create a separate file called `userRoutes.js` in the root of the project and add the following code in it
+  - create a separate file called `userRoutes.js` in the root of the project and add the following code to it

   `userRoutes.js`
   ```js